Assessment of services

 The National Quality Framework assesses and rates all Education and Care Services against the National Regulations and each of the seven National Quality Standards.
 The assessment is undertaken by the Early Childhood Education and Care Directorate in NSW.
 Once complete each service is then given an overall rating.

-Old MacDonald’s Child Care went through our first assessment and rating visit in June 2017.
+Old MacDonald’s Child Care went through our second assessment and rating visit in February 2019 and achieved a Meeting Level.
 In consultation with management, staff, educators and families our Quality Improvement Plan (QIP) has been developed.
 Our QIP is constantly reflected on and used to drive quality practices within the organisation.
 All results for the assessment and ratings visits are placed on the ACECQA website.
-In February 2018 the Assessment and Ratings system has been updated and we are currently working towards unpacking the updates.
+In March 2019, the Assessment and Ratings system has been updated.
+We will continue to reflect and review on our current practices until our next review.

 The National Quality Standard